philc/book-notes/thinking in systems - donella meadows.md

     furnace heat and heat loss to the outside, and as the furnace heats the room, it increases the rate of heat loss to the outside.
   * "A stock with one reinforcing loop and one balancing loop: population and industrial economy"
-    * One loop in the system may be stronger / "dominant."
+    * One loop in the system may be stronger / dominant.
 Which loop is stronger may change with time ("shifting dominance"), as fertility and mortality rates do in population.
     * In a population system, the population stock stabilizes when fertility equals mortality, and the system reaches an equilibrium.